riffomonas/RR_R25_2014/research_plan.md

 their specific situation and analysis needs.
 This scheme will gradually "remove the training wheels" for the participant, encourage introspection and force them to do more EXPLAINing and less regurgitation.
-In addition, by the time they are doing the final activity within the autotutorial, the participant should be at a launch point for the participant (ELABORATE/EXTEND).
+In addition, by the time they are doing the final activity within the autotutorial the participant should be at a launch point for the participant (ELABORATE/EXTEND).
 Finally, each autotutorial will provide an activity where the participant can EVALUATE their practices or those of their lab and the research community.
-As much as is possible in an autotutorial, our strategy will reinforce several themes including active learning, diversity, multiple forms of qualitative and quantitative assessment, and scientific teaching.
+As much as is possible in an autotutorial, our strategy will incorporate active learning, diversity, multiple forms of qualitative and quantitative assessment, and scientific teaching.

+The autotutorials for this module will be accessible to participants through a freely accessible website.
+We are using this project to launch the "Riffomonas" project (www.riffomonas.org).
+The title of this project refers to the musical idea of "riffing" and a comon suffix for bacterial genera.
+Riffing is where a musician repeats a theme and alters the theme using their own style.
+This is what we want for microbiome research - the ability to repeat an analysis, but then be able to take the analysis further with additional data or new methods.
-These autotutorials will be accessible to participants through a freely accessible website.
-Also, all materials will be available through a repository on GitHub so that others can develop their own workshops, suggest improvements, or provide additional autotutorials.
-To gain access to the autotutorial each participant will need to create an account.
-Creation of the account will require them to provide their gender, age, race, ethnicity, level of education, career stage, institution, and self-ranking of proficiency with microbiome data analysis.
+All instructional and assessment materials will be available through a repository on GitHub so that others can fork the material to develop their own workshops, make pull requests to suggest improvements, or provide additional autotutorials.
+To gain access to the module each participant will need to create an account.
+Creation of the account will require them to provide their gender, age, race, ethnicity, level of education, career stage, institution, email address, and self-rating of their proficiency with microbiome data analysis.

-The following are outlines for the starting point in the development of four autotutorials that seek to help microbiome researchers appreciate the limitations to reproducibility of data analysis in our discipline and gain the skills needed to overcome those limitations.
+The following outlines are the starting point in the development of four autotutorials that seek to help microbiome researchers appreciate the limitations to reproducibility of data analysis in our discipline and gain the skills needed to overcome those limitations.
 As we develop, pilot, and assess